Crazylegstoo/JQuickTake/README.md

 ## Option 2 - Use Your Own Java Runtime

 The slightly-more-work path is to download ***distributions/app.zip*** and unzip the file onto a Windows directory of your choosing.
 To fire up JQuickTake, you need to run ***Your Directory*\app\bin\app.bat**.
 The benefit of this option is that the application will run on top of whatever Java runtime you already have installed.
 Note the JQuickTake has been tested with Java 17 and Java 22 runtimes.

+## You Can Roll Your Own

+The Github repo includes all the bits and pieces to build the application yourself if you want to:

+**src/main** contains all the .java source and resources (jpg and gif images) for the application

+**libs** contains the fully-built app JAR ***JQuickTake-1.0.jar*** and the jSerialComm JAR ***jSerialComm-2.10.4.jar*** that provides all the serial port comms support.

+**classes/java/main/com/crazylegs/JQuickTake** contains all the app .class files compiled on JDK 17.0.
+Note that these have been tested with Java 17 and Java 22 runtimes.

 # Other Things You May Need